 2. How Forex Compounding Works

 The principle behind the calculator is compound interest.
-In trading, this means reinvesting profits from winning trades back into an account, allowing a trader to gradually increase their trade size and accelerate capital growth.
+In forex trading, this means reinvesting profits from winning trades back into an account, allowing a trader to gradually increase their trade size and accelerate capital growth.

 2.1.
 The Difference: Simple vs. Compound Growth